darkshade9/aq2-tng/action/scenes/CNH.md

 ---

 ## Parts of the Scene file
+`CONTINUOUS` field sets the action for the entire scenario to 'continuous play', as in when a Team Point is scored, it doesn't end the round, but the play continues.
+Without `CONTINOUS`, when a Team Point is scored (such as holding a capture point for 30 seconds), the round wound end, players would despawn/respawn in a new round like standard Teamplay.

 `SCENARIO` field in the scene file determines the name of the scenario, this is unique among all scenes loaded into memory, so it can be referenced directly